f5devcentral/f5-cloudserviceeaplab/README.rst

 1. Create F5 Essential App Protect Service via the F5 Cloud Services Portal
 ************************************************************************

-`a)` In order to create the Essential App Protect service, open the **Get FQDN Record type (lab)** request in Postman and copy "record" name in the response.
+`a)` In order to create the Essential App Protect service, we need the FQDN Record info from a previously run API call.
+You can retrieve it by opening the **Get FQDN Record type (lab)** request in Postman and copying the value of the "record" key in the response.

 .. figure:: _figures/115.png